I’ve put together a list of 8 things I think entrepreneurs can do to help improve their online presence. Happy reading, and remember I’m here to help.

 - having to pinch-to-zoom because the darn words are way to small (heck I can’t read regular size fonts on a printed page without reading glasses)

 When your website is not optimized for mobile use it provides a very poor user experience.
 Which as I mentioned earlier reflects poorly on your branding.
+If you are not sure how to do that get help from professionals from this site.

 If improving user experience is not enough to motivate you to upgrade your website keep in mind that Google penalizes websites that are not mobile friendly…Google wants the web to be a mobile friendly place.
 So unless you want all that SEO effort to go to waste you best get with the program.